CynicaReturns/Scripts/README.md

-# ExploitScripts
+# Executor Requirements
-These scripts were all made by cynica#9999 (me)

-If you use any Code please credit me, will add credits to my next scripts

-Those scripts were only tested on Synapse X so not my fault if you are using any other executor and its not working
+These scripts were all tested on Synapse X

-Also suggest some games in our discord server: https://discord.gg/7aFj9kF7FA

-Thanks for using and hopefully credit me :)

-- Enjoy the scripts
+If you occure any Errors then you probably using a shitty free Executor, if it doesn't work on your Synapse then ur just retarded cause it's working.

+Thanks for no credits https://robloxscripts.com/ 😶

+I will bring out some new Scripts later on, request some on https://robloxscripts.com/

+Cynica™